We’re happy to support your travel preparation!

 Batteries, Extra Caps, and Accessories

 Be sure you take extra lens and body caps and extra camera batteries.
-Batteries generally do not perform well in the cold, so if you can keep and extra set inside a warm jacket pocket, you will be able to switch them out quickly.
+Batteries generally do not perform well in the cold, so if you can keep an extra set inside a warm jacket pocket, you will be able to switch them out quickly.
 I usually take three sets of camera batteries per camera body.
 If you have Canon or Nikon Cameras, I’ve also found a really nice case to use for carrying my extra batteries along with my memory cards.
 It can hold 4 SD Cards and 2 CF or CFExpress Cards.
-(As an Amazon Associate I earn from qualifying purchases) I then put even more batteries in these soft battery holders.
+I then put even more batteries in these soft battery holders.

 It’s also important to use a camera strap when you are hand holding.
 I prefer binoculars straps as they help take the weight of the camera off my shoulders.
 If you don’t want a strap that stretches like the binocular straps do, this solid strap in the same style works well to take the weight off your neck.
 Most of the time we are using tripods in the blinds, but we do cut a small hole in the netting for handheld photographs with shorter lenses.
 I usually attach my back-up camera body to my shorter focal length lens.